 - Frustrated with your grade on the exam because you know you were well prepared.

-If you experience anxiety symptoms in a variety of situations and not just specific to exams, it is best to seek help from a professional mental health practitioner at Counseling Services.
+If you experience anxiety symptoms in a variety of situations and not just specific to exams, it is best to seek help from a professional mental health practitioner at Counseling and Psychological Services (CAPS).
 All anxiety symptoms are very treatable, given your commitment to make some changes.
 If you experience anxiety specific to exams, here are some tips.

 Tips for Reducing Test Anxiety